MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 # Collaboration activity reports in Microsoft Teams

-The Collaboration activity reports is a feature in Microsoft Teams that has the following objectives:
+The Collaboration activity reports in Microsoft Teams has the following objectives:

 - Giving Teams administrators the visibility into their organization’s external collaboration habits, such that they can facilitate successful collaboration and mitigate potential risks that come with allowing external collaboration.
 - Enabling Teams administrators automate their work.

-Collaboration activity reports in Microsoft Teams provides insights regarding teams, domains, channels, external users, guest users, and users internal to your organization.
+With the help of Collaboration activity reports, you can get an insight into teams, domains, channels, external users, guest users, and users internal to your organization.

 ## Where to find Collaboration activity reports

-The Collaboration activity reports feature is found in the Teams Admin Center dashboard under the **Collaboration activity** tab, as depicted in the following screenshot:
+The Collaboration activity reports can be found in the Teams Admin Center dashboard under the **Collaboration activity** tab, as depicted in the following screenshot:

 :::image type="content" source="media/dashboard-collaboration-activity-reports.png" alt-text="The dashboard displaying the Collaboration activity reports menu item.":::